Workers’ exposure to AI across development

 Additional information:

-We thank Du Yang and Jia Peng of the Institute of Population and Labor Economics Chinese Academy of Social Sciences for help with China Urban Labor Survey data, and Omar Arias for useful comments.
+We thank Du Yang and Jia Peng of the Institute of Population and Labor Economics Chinese Academy of Social Sciences for help with China Urban Labor Survey data.
+We thank Omar Arias, Maddalena Honorati, participants of TASKSVII conference in Luxembourg, ELMI conference in Warsaw, and SkiLMeeT conference in Sofia for useful comments.
+This project has received funding from the European Union’s Horizon Europe Research and Innovation Programme under grant agreement No. 101132581 (project SkiLMeeT).
 The usual disclaimers apply.
-All errors are our own.
+All errors are ours.

 authors: